SB 1479 and COVID Testing at AEA

-Albert Einstein Academies has adopted the *California Department of Public Health’s COVID-19 Testing Framework for K-12 Schools for the 2022-23 School Year as it is updated based on current scientific knowledge and anticipated trends to meet the requirements of SB 1479.
+Albert Einstein Academies has adopted the California Department of Public Health’s Public Health Guidance for K-12 Schools and Child Care Settings to Support Safe In-Person Services and Mitigate the Spread of Communicable Diseases for the 2023-2024 School Year as it is updated based on current scientific knowledge and anticipated trends to meet the requirements of SB 1479.

 Full Board approved resolution regarding this adoption can be found HERE.